The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Analysis

 represents the ratio of the planets velocity during transit to that of its expected circular velocity for a given orbital period \citep{Dawson:2012, Kipping:2010}.
 We thus compare the true stellar density, obtained from Section \S\ref{subsec:stellar}, to that of the pseudo stellar density by jointly modeling the eccentricity and argument of periastron through the photoeccentric relation, as described in Section \S\ref{subsec:individualeccentricities}.

 To obtain precise constraints of $\tilde\rho$, as well as the individual planets' orbital parameters, we perform light curve modeling.
 The procedure largely follows that of \citet{Fairnington:2025}.
 In brief: we simultaneously fit the planet transits with a third-order polynomial function of time to account for instrumental and astrophysical noise.
+To mitigate biases introduced by finite integration time and heterogeneous observing cadence, all light curves are supersampled during model evaluation following the prescription of \citet{Kipping:2010}.
 To increase computational efficiency, we reduce the light curves to include only data within three transit durations of the expected transit time.
-For systems with potential TTVs (manually identified in the raw light curve and/or post-linear fit flagging), we first manually assign all mid-transit points before applying the truncation.
+For systems with potential TTVs (identified from visual inspection of the raw light curve and/or from residual transit smearing after an initial linear-ephemeris fit), we first manually assign all mid-transit points before applying the truncation.
 The free parameters in our model consist of the planet's orbital period, $P$, reference transit center, $T_c$, impact parameter, $b$, the planet-to-star radius ratio, $R_p/R_\star$, the pseudo stellar density, $\tilde{\rho_\star}$, and the \citet{Kipping:LD} reparameterization of the limb-darkening coefficients, $q_1,q_2$.
-TTV fits have their transit times, $TT_{i}$, freed, where a linear approximation is derived with a least squares approach \textit{post hoc}.
-Prior means and standard deviations are taken from the TOI catalog.
+We adopt uniform priors on the limb-darkening parameters, following \citet{Kipping:LD}, so that limb darkening is fit freely over the physically allowed quadratic-law parameter space.
+We prefer this conservative choice over stellar-model-informed priors in order to avoid introducing additional model dependence and/or biases to the sample \citep{EspinozaJordan:2015}.
+For the default fit, we assume a linear ephemeris and fit only $P$ and $T_c$, rather than allowing all individual transit times to vary independently.
+We apply this prescription to all systems as an initial pass, and then manually inspect the individual transits and phase-folded light curves.
+For systems that show clear evidence of TTVs or transit smearing under the best-fit linear ephemeris, we instead allow the individual transit times, $TT_i$, to float and derive a linear approximation post hoc from a least-squares fit to the recovered transit times.
+Because fitting free $TT_i$ for every target in the sample is computationally prohibitive, we reserve this treatment for systems that fail the linear-ephemeris vetting.
+We note that either choice may introduce bias if low-amplitude TTVs remain undetected, and therefore treat this as a caveat of the analysis.
 We fit the pseudo stellar density in log-space to prevent biases between the b-$\tilde{\rho_\star}$ covariance \citep{Gilbert:2022}.
 The full list of priors can be seen in Table \ref{tab:priors}.

 We perform modeling with Hamiltonian Monte Carlo (HMC) using the \texttt{PyMC} package \citep{pymc5}, constructing a quadratically limb-darkened light curve with the \texttt{exoplanet} package.
 We use the No-U-Turn Sampler \citep{NUTS} with 5000 tuning steps and a subsequent 5000 draws with a target acceptance of 0.99 to limit degeneracies from modeling the pseudo stellar density \citep{Dong:2021}.
 We fit four chains simultaneously, with convergence satisfied through a Gelman-Rubin diagnostic \citep{Rhat} $\mathcal{\hat{R}}\le1.01$, as well as manual vetting of the corner plots, posterior chains and phase-folded light curve plots.